Anasazi (The X-Files): Plot

 In the desert on a Navajo Indian reservation in New Mexico, a teenage boy comes across a boxcar buried in the ground.
 He retrieves the corpse of an alien-like figure from the boxcar, which he takes back to the reservation and presents to the residents, including a Navajo elder named Albert Hosteen.

 Shortly afterward, Kenneth Soona, a computer hacker known as "The Thinker", breaks into the Defense Department database and downloads secret files related to extraterrestrial life, putting them onto a digital tape.
 When the Syndicate, a secretive group of government officials, learns of the breach, the Smoking Man tells them that he has already resolved the matter, although this is a lie.
-The Lone Gunmen visit Mulder and inform him that Soona wants to meet with him and are interrupted by the sound of a gunshot.
+The Lone Gunmen visit Mulder and inform him that Soona wants to meet with him, but are interrupted by the sound of a gunshot.
 When Mulder goes out to his apartment hallway to investigate, he finds that one of his neighbors has shot her husband.

 Soona gives the digital tape to Mulder at a discreet meeting in a park.
 An excited Mulder returns to FBI headquarters, only to find that the tape is encrypted.
 Scully believes the encryption is based on the Navajo language and takes the tape in order to investigate.
 When Skinner calls Mulder to his office to question him about the tape, Mulder voices his disdain for recent case assignments and his personal belief he has recently been used to “do the government’s dirty work”.
 The confrontation escalates to the point where Mulder assaults Skinner.
 Scully is brought before an FBI panel led by Skinner and is questioned about Mulder's actions.
 Scully is told that Mulder faces dismissal from the FBI, and that she will suffer a similar punishment if she has lied to them.